September 26, 2016

 In the video above, hear why Amanda says their marriage started out rocky with a “terrible” honeymoon.
 And, why does Chuck say he’s staying with Amanda?

 Chuck says he’s been completely honest with his wife, but has he?
-Watch more on Monday’s episode of Dr. Phil.
+Watch more on Wednesday's episode of Dr. Phil.